simonschiele/curriculum-vitae/README.md

 # Simons Curriculum Vitae
 > Curriculum Vitae based on LaTeX template `moderncv`

-Like every developer, I need a CV from time to time :-).
+Like every developer, I need a CV from time to time :-)

 I use this stripped down version of `moderncv` that fits my needs quite well.
-Most likely I'm misusing the template quite heavily, but it does it's job.
+Most likely I'm misusing the template heavily, but it does it's job, is easy to maintain and the output looks well.

 If you are not interested in the template, but the CV itself, you can use the downloads of the latest builds: